Davidevlops/JS-DSA/Big-O-notation.md

 // result: Elapsed Time for 2nd approach: 0.35019999742507935
 ```

-The difference between the efficiency in those examples written above leads us to discuss the analysis of Big O notation for Algorithm complexity.
+The difference between the efficiency in those examples written above leads us to discuss the analysis of Big O notation for algorithm complexity.

-### Big O notation for algorithm complexity Analysis:
+### Big O notation for algorithm complexity analysis:

 - **O(1) Constant complexity:** Constant complexity, denoted as **O(1)**, signifies an algorithm's efficiency where the execution time and space remain constant regardless of input size.
 This implies that the algorithm's performance does not depend on the size of the input data.
 A classic example demonstrating constant complexity is accessing an element in an array by its index as shown below.